gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

 ---

 title: DKIM (DomainKeys Identified Mail) | BlueFox Email
 description: DKIM is an email authentication method that allows senders to digitally sign emails using a private key.
-Learn how it works, see examples, and understand its importance for email securit**Protection of Sender Reputation**: Your sending domain is a key part of your brand's online identity.
-Without DKIM, malicious actors can impersonate legitimate domains through [email spoofing](/email-sending-concepts/email-spoofing), harming your reputation with email service providers and customers.
-Repairing this trust can take months..
-thumbnail: /assetsYes.
-In fact, most email services like Google Workspace, Microsoft 365, Mailchimp, and others strongly recommend setting up DKIM.
-They usually provide the DKIM public key and selector, which you add to your domain's DNS records.glossary/dkim-share.webp

 layout: post
 category: glossary